Sports photography: Lenses

 Extremely wide apertures (such as f/1.2 or f/1.4) are more rarely used, because at these apertures the depth of field is very shallow, which makes focusing more difficult and slows down autofocus.
-The main distinction is between outdoor sports and indoor sports – in outdoor sports the distances are greater and the light brighter, while in indoor sports the distances are lesser and the light dimmer.
+The main distinction is between outdoor sports and indoor sports.
+In outdoor sports, the distances are greater and the light is brighter, while in indoor sports, the distances are lesser and the light is dimmer.
 Accordingly, outdoor sports tend to have longer focal length long focus lenses with slower apertures, while indoor sports tend to have shorter lenses with faster apertures.

 Both zoom and prime lenses are used; zoom lenses (generally in the 70–200, 75–300, 100–400 or 200-400 range) allow a greater range of framing; primes are faster, cheaper, lighter, and optically superior, but are more restricted in framing.
-As an example the Nikon AF-S NIKKOR 400mm f/2.8G ED VR AF lens and the Canon EF 300mm f/2.8L IS II USM lens are both fixed telephoto lenses which cannot zoom.
+For example, the Nikon AF-S NIKKOR 400mm f/2.8G ED VR AF lens and the Canon EF 300mm f/2.8L IS II USM lens are both fixed telephoto lenses which cannot zoom.

-Apertures of f/2.8 or faster are most often used, though f/4 is also found, particularly on brighter days.
+Apertures of f/2.8 or faster are most often used, though f/4 is also found, specifically on brighter days.
 Particularly visible are the Canon super telephoto lenses, whose distinctive white casing (to dissipate the sun's heat) is recognizable at many sporting events.
-Of these, the Canon 400mm f/2.8 is particularly recommended for field sports such as football.
+Of these, the Canon 400mm f/2.8 is recommended for field sports such as football.

 This varies with sport and preference; for example golf photographers may prefer to use a 500mm f/4 as opposed to a 400mm f/2.8 as it is a lighter lens to be carried around all day.

 Indoor sports photography, as mentioned earlier, can present its own challenges with less distance between the action and photographer and extreme lighting.
 For example, competition cheerleading allows for photographers to be up close to the action while looking upwards directly into harsh stage lighting against a black background.
 A different approach to such a situation is to use the prime lens named a "nifty fifty".
 The shutter speed is extremely fast while still setting the aperture to bring in enough light.
-In this scenario a budget telephoto lens would produce both dark and blurry images.
+In this scenario, a budget telephoto lens would produce both dark and blurry images.
 Using a prime 50mm lens is a budget friendly option for many other indoor events such as school plays, concerts, dance recitals, etc.

 Remote cameras

-Sports photographers may use remote cameras triggered by wireless shutter devices (i.e. Pocket Wizards) to photograph from places they could not otherwise stay, for example in an elevated position such as above a basketball basket, or to be in two places at once, i.e. at the start and the finish - such as at horse racing.
+Sports photographers may use remote cameras triggered by wireless shutter devices (i.e. Pocket Wizards) to photograph from places they could not otherwise stay, for example in an elevated position such as above a basketball basket, or to be in two places at once, i.e. at the start and the finish, like at horse racing.